 The cost of medications isn’t always inflated at the pharmacy.
 Even though more than eighty percent of prescriptions written in the US are for generic medications, there are still many diseases for which no inexpensive treatments exist.
 If a pharmaceutical company still has a patent on a medicine, it can (and will) charge whatever it wants.
 And the pharmaceutical companies will often find ways to get new patents on old medications.
 They might change the dose of a medication slightly or the delivery system for an inhaler, then apply for a whole new patent.
 Then, when a medication first loses its patent the price only drops slightly because, for six months after a patent expires, one company gets exclusive rights to the generic version, and they can charge almost as much as the name-brand version.

 Also, generic drug makers aren’t above playing games with the prices of their products.
-In the past few years, the prices of several hundred generic medications have skyrocketed suddenly, randomly and without any apparent reason.
+A few years ago, the prices of several hundred generic medications skyrocketed suddenly, randomly and without any apparent reason.
 This hasn’t been occurring this year but, if you do buy your medications directly without using insurance, check the price first before purchasing them.
 There are often many alternative medications that will have exactly the same effect so, if the drug you normally take suddenly jumps from 10¢ to $2 a pill, ask your doctor if he can prescribe something else.